Genetic Sequencing

 • Either parent is a recipient of a bone marrow transplant

-Patients enrolled and screened in cohort 1, who are determined to be ineligible for sequencing, due to exclusion criteria or inadequate tissues, will be invited to stay in the registry for clinical observation by use of surveys, and will have the option to provide prospective pregnancy loss tissue should another miscarriage occur.
+Patients who are determined to be ineligible for sequencing, due to exclusion criteria or inadequate tissues, will be invited to stay in the registry for clinical observation by use of surveys, and will have the option to provide prospective pregnancy loss tissue should another miscarriage occur.